How to Write a Nonprofit Press Release | Step-by-Step Guide

 3. Friends of Beverly Animals

 Friends of Beverly Animals and Chet’s Video (a video store) partnered to host a raffle fundraiser in Marblehead, MA.
 The press release was issued to inform the public about this upcoming event.
-Apparently, the raffle was held so the participants could be aware of the adoption and fostering procedure of animals at the various animal groups involved in the event.
+The raffle was held so the participants could be aware of the adoption and fostering procedure of animals at the various animal groups involved in the event.

 Bonus: Nonprofit Press Release Template